projectacrn/acrn-hypervisor/misc/debug_tools/acrn_log/README.rst

       # acrnlog -n 8 -s 4 &

-You can use the ``loglevel`` command in the hypervisor shell (not the Service VM shell) to query and change the hypervisor log level.
+You can use the ``loglevel`` command in the hypervisor shell (not the Service VM shell) to query or dynamically override the hypervisor log level configuration settings made in the ACRN Configurator tool to the :option:`hv.DEBUG_OPTIONS.MEM_LOGLEVEL`, :option:`hv.DEBUG_OPTIONS.CONSOLE_LOGLEVEL`, and :option:`hv.DEBUG_OPTIONS.NPK_LOGLEVEL` options.
+If the system is rebooted, these log level settings will return to the values set by the ACRN Configurator.

 The ``mem_loglevel`` parameter controls the log to be saved using ``acrnlog``, while the ``console_loglevel`` parameter controls the log